raphaelmansuy/k8s-agent-stack/docs/building-google-adk-agents-for-kagent.md

 - **BYO (Bring Your Own) Agent** capability for custom agent deployments
 - **Tool management** and agent configuration through YAML manifests

+For a detailed technical breakdown, see the [Architecture Overview](architecture.md) and the [Architecture Deep Dives](architecture/).

 Think of Kagent as a "control plane" for AI agents—similar to how Kubernetes manages containers, Kagent manages AI agents.

 ![Kagent Chat Interface](images/kagent-streaming-v29-final.png)